SENSAAS/sensaas-bioisostere/README.md

 	pip install rdkit-pypi

-Retrieve and unzip sensaas-flex repository in your desired folder.
-See below for running the programs **sensaas.py** or **meta-sensaas.py** for using the rigid version or **sensaasflex.py** or **meta-sensaasflex.py** for using the flexible version.
-The directory containing executables is called sensaas-flex-main.
+Retrieve and unzip sensaas-bioisostere repository in your desired folder.
+See below for running the programs **sensaas.py** or **meta-sensaas.py** for using the rigid version, **sensaasflex.py** or **meta-sensaasflex.py** for using the flexible version and **sensaas-bioisostere.pl** for scaffold-hopping.
+The directory containing executables is called sensaas-bioisostere-main.

 ## Linux